Music Rules & Regulations – 2019

 - Photocopying of copyright music for the purpose of performance is illegal.
 No photocopies, computer-generated copies or copy derived from computer programmes will be allowed in this Festival in any case whatsoever, unless they show legal authorization by the publisher, proof of payment or proof of public domain.
 Public Domain is not applicable for anything in Music Theatre.

-The Association reserves the right to disqualify any competitor presenting an illegal photocopy, computer-generated copy or copy derived from computer programmes.
-Please note that this applies to accompanists also; please use page-turners, if required.
-However, accompanists are permitted to play from photocopies as long as originals are clearly visible either on the piano or under the piano bench.
+The Association reserves the right to disqualify any competitor presenting an illegal photocopy, computer-generated copy or copy derived from computer programmes to the adjudicator.
+Please note that accompanists are permitted to play from photocopies but it is strongly suggested that originals be used.

 Entries & Entry Fees